AbstractSDK/abstract/framework/docs/src/1_products/3_abstract_testing.md

 ## Usage

-Add the `abstract-testnet` dependency to your Cargo.toml file:
+Add the `abstract-testing` dependency to your Cargo.toml file:

 ```toml
 [dependencies]